Environmentalist in Residence: Martin Scaiff

 Martin Scaiff, Envirommentalist in Residence

-Learn more about Martin Scaiff, Suffolk Libraries' current Environmentalist in Residence (April 2024 - present)
+Learn more about Martin Scaiff, Suffolk Libraries' second Environmentalist in Residence (April 2024 - October 2024)

 Martin is a field recordist and teacher.
 Inspired by his work with young people, particularly those in care, Martin established HomeSounds in 2016.
 Martin’s research-informed project invites everyone, particularly young people, to become active environmental listeners for the benefit of their creativity, education, health, and wellbeing.